 The project aims to reduce the sense of isolation experienced following PP, and improve access to information and support for women, their partners and family.

-We are extremely grateful to the Big Lottery who have provided funding for our PP community and peer support services, and to the University of Birmingham and the University of Cardiff for hosting our project.
+We are extremely grateful to the Big Lottery who funded the Peer Support Project from 2012-2016, enabling us to set up our PP community and peer support services, and to the University of Birmingham and the University of Cardiff for hosting our project.